-Unfortunately, just as the maritime industry comes with risks, so does recreational boating – and operators of recreational boats don't always take that into account.
-If you or a loved one have become a recreational boating victim in the waters of Oregon, Washington, or Alaska, including the North Pacific, Bering Sea, Gulf of Alaska, Puget Sound, and the Inside Passage of Southeast Alaska, an experienced Pacific Northwest maritime injury attorney can help you build a case against the person or company responsible for your recreational boating injury.
+Unfortunately, just as the maritime industry comes with risks, so does recreational boating – and operators of recreational boats don't always take those risks into account.
+If you or a loved one suffered injury as a result of a recreational boating accident in the waters of Oregon, Washington, California, or Alaska, including the North Pacific, Bering Sea, Gulf of Alaska, Puget Sound, and the Inside Passage of Southeast Alaska, an experienced Pacific Northwest maritime injury attorney at Anderson Carey Williams & Neidzwski can help you build a case against the person or company responsible for your recreational boating injury.

-With a passion for maritime injury law based on their own maritime pursuits and decades of combined experience, the skilled lawyers of Anderson Carey Williams & Neidzwski have what it takes to get you the compensation you need after your recreational boating accident.
-To find out what Anderson Carey Williams & Neidzwski can do for you or your loved one as a recreational boating victim, call 1 (800) 262-8529 today and schedule your free initial case consultation.
+With a passion for maritime law based on their own maritime pursuits and decades of combined experience, the skilled lawyers of Anderson Carey Williams & Neidzwski have what it takes to get you the compensation you need after your recreational boating accident.
+To find out what Anderson Carey Williams & Neidzwski can do for you or your loved one as a recreational boating accident victim, call 1 (800) 262-8529 today and schedule your free initial case consultation.

 To give a reasonable duty of care means to exercise the same care a reasonably prudent person would under the same or similar circumstances in order to avoid injury.
 Failure to exercise this care is considered negligence.
-Examples of common recreational boating accident causes that probably qualify as negligence include:
+Examples of common causes of recreational boating accident that probably qualify as negligence include:

 Due to the various maritime laws, determining liability for negligence in a recreational boating accident can be a complicated legal matter, especially if it happened at sea.
-An experienced Seattle maritime injury attorney can sort through the details of your case and fight for the compensation you deserve as a recreational boating victim from the negligent person or company through the appropriate legal venue.
+An experienced maritime injury attorney can sort through the details of your case and fight for the compensation you deserve as a recreational boating accident victim from the negligent person or company through the appropriate legal venue.

-Examples of the laws you may qualify to recover under as a recreational boating victim include state boating laws, the unseaworthiness doctrine, general maritime law, and the Death on the High Seas Act (DOHSA, for wrongful death).
-Contact an experienced Portland maritime injury attorney if you are a recreational boating victim wishing to seek the following damages from a negligent boat owner or operator:
+Examples of the laws you, as a recreational boating accident victim, may qualify to recover under include state boating laws, the unseaworthiness doctrine, general maritime law, and the Death on the High Seas Act (DOHSA, for wrongful death).
+Contact an experienced maritime injury attorney if you are a recreational boating accident victim seeking compensation.
+You may be eligible for the following damages from a negligent boat owner or operator: